 Different online courses are offered each semester; check the CUNYfirst semester schedule of classes to see current course offerings.
 The instruction mode and meeting mode for online courses are available in the schedule.

-All eLearning courses, whether partly online (PNET) or fully online (FNET), require that students have regular access to a computer with an Internet connection.
+All eLearning courses require that students have regular access to a computer with an Internet connection.

 Evening and Weekend Study

 In addition to pursuing classes during the daytime hours, students may take the opportunity to attend part-time or full-time evening and/or on weekends.
 Students may take courses as matriculated or non-degree students.
 Requirements for Associate degree and certificate programs are outlined on the programs of study pages.
 Non-degree students who wish to pursue a degree or certificate may change their status at any time by following the procedures outlined in the Admissions section.

 The College strives to provide a range of support services for evening and weekend students, including advisement, career counseling, tutoring, and a variety of cultural and social activities.

 Weekend Program in Liberal Arts & Sciences

 Students also have the option of attending part-time in the “week-end-only” Associate degree program in the Liberal Arts and Sciences.
 Students pursuing this degree program may complete all requirements in the weekend-only format, which includes Friday evening classes and Saturday and Sunday classes.
 Requirements for completing this Associate degree are the same as they are for the day or evening session.

 The Summer/Winter Sessions offer students the opportunity to accelerate their studies or to catch up.
 Classes are held in the day and evening and are open to both degree (matriculated) and non-degree (nonmatriculated) students.
 Many courses are offered on an intensive schedule to accommodate those who wish to complete their studies in a minimal period of time.